Metrics are custom measurements stored in Librato's Metrics service. These

 Source is an optional property that can be used to subdivide a common gauge/counter amongst multiple members of a population.
 For example the number of requests/second serviced by an application could be broken up amongst a group of server instances in a scale-out tier by setting the hostname as the value of source.

-Source names can be up to 63 characters in length and must be composed of the following 'A-Za-z0-9.:-_'.
+Source names can be up to 255 characters in length and must be composed of the following 'A-Za-z0-9.:-_'.
 The word all is a reserved word and cannot be used as a user source.
 The source namespace is case insensitive.

 Internally all floating point values are stored in double-precision format.
 However, Librato Metrics places the following restrictions on very large or very small floating point exponents: